craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    In the script below, replace *LODSAXXXXXX* with your tenant details (for example, LODSA1234567).

 1. Open Edge.
-Browse to **https://www.microsoft.com/en-us/download/details.aspx?id=35588**.
+Browse to **https://www.microsoft.com/en-us/download/details.aspx?id=35588** (SharePoint Online Management Shell).
 Download and install the x64 version of the tool.

 1. Run **Windows PowerShell ISE** or **Windows PowerShell**.